Skip to content

 OneBit 1 bit High High ~16×

-Multi-Kernel Boolean (K=2) ~1.5 bit Low Low ~10×
+Multi-Kernel (K=2) ~1.5 bit Lower Lower ~10×

-Multi-Kernel Boolean (K=3) ~2 bit Lowest Lowest ~8×
+Multi-Kernel (K=3) ~2 bit Lowest Lowest ~8×

 Ablation Study

-Configuration Effect
+Configuration Effect Description

-K=1 (standard binarization) Worst performance, highest compression
+K=1 (Standard Binarization) Worst performance, maximum compression

-K=2 Large performance improvement, approaching 2-bit quantization
+K=2 Significant performance boost, close to 2-bit quantization

-K=3 Further improvement, competitive with 3-bit GPTQ
+K=3 Further performance boost, competitive with 3-bit GPTQ

-Different initialization strategies SVD initialization outperforms random initialization
+Different Initialization Strategies SVD initialization outperforms random initialization

 Key Findings